MadiGara/FitFinder/README.md

 # FitFinder
-Design, requirements, and wireframe for a web application intended to find nearby fitness events and enable users to enroll in and rate them.
+Design, requirements, timeline, and wireframe for a web application intended to find nearby fitness events and enable users to enrol in and rate them.